About the Resilience Shift initiative

 Resilience Shift collaborators

 There are several different ways in which external organisations can collaborate with the Resilience Shift programme, that include vendor, fully-funded or partially-funded grantee, partner, or equity partner.
 We want to work with a wide range of collaborators across our projects, events and investments.
-At the end of year two there are over 35 grantees.
+To date there have been 40 grantees.